ArchivesNationalesFR/rico-converter/ricoconverter/ricoconverter-doc/src/main/resources/markdown/UnitTests.md

 	- `result.xml` will be generated when running the unit tests
 - The console log shows a "success"/"FAILURE" message for each unit test

+### Some XML elements are ignored

+As the XML elements under test represent a small fraction of the whole content of each XML documents, and to ease the maintenance of unit tests, some XML elements are _not checked_ for each unit tests. **This means the `expected.xml` file may slightly differ from the actual conversion results.** The XML elements that can differ are :
+  - rico:hasProvenance
+  - rico:heldBy
+  - rico:seeAlso
+  - rico:regulatedBy

 ### Creating new unit tests

 - If you modify the stylesheets, you can add directly new folders under `unit-tests/eac2rico` or `unit-tests/ead2rico`, and run the tests command of the converter.
 New folders will be picked up automatically.